chrislohmeier/worldbuilding-wiki/Quill Talkin.md

 Raised by monks, who don't show faces for anonymity But one secretly showed face, sparking paternal instincts for [[Quill Talkin]]

+Fun Facts:
+- Collects feathers
+- Really wants to fly, feels jealous and wants to get shot out of the cannon